 Umesh is a freelance writer contributing his creative writings on varied subjects in various sites and portals in the internet.

 Dry vegetables are an integral part of the routine meals all over the globe.
 They are much popular in our country that is India.
-There are a variety of dry vegetables prepared in our country using the various vegetables as well as different techniques are undertaken in preparing them and some of these dishes are really the mouth-watering ones.
+There are a variety of dry vegetables prepared in our country using the various vegetables as well as different techniques are undertaken in preparing them and some of these dishes are really very tasty and are simply mouth-watering ones.
 Many vegetables can be relished as dry vegetables while many others are better suited for curries.
 Some vegetables go well in both types of these preparations.

 French bean is one of the vegetables which is available across the globe and is liked by many people because of its unique taste and flavour.
 Green vegetables like this are very nutritious and useful for our health and provide many minerals and vitamins to us.